How to Fish a Chatterbait: Expert Tips and Tricks

 Chatterbait in Action Underwater

 Word started to get around about the chatterbait’s success and demand skyrocketed.
-The lure was first pioneered by Ron Davis of South Carolina.
-He began working on the design in 2003 with his father and centered its construction around maximizing the vibration effect produced by the lure’s distinct six-sided blade.
+Ron Davis of South Carolina first pioneered the lure.
+He began working on the design 2003 with his father and centered its construction around maximizing the vibration effect of the lure’s distinct six-sided blade.
 Davis’ father spurred the term chatterbait after noting how the lure’s intense vibration was nearly enough to make an angler’s teeth chatter when reeling it in.

 Now, nearly two decades later, the chatterbait has become a go-to lure for professional anglers and many are still experimenting and coming up with new ways to fish it.
 It’s made of a design that looks very similar to that of a weighted jig that comes with a skirt, but what makes it unique is the hexagonal six-sided blade.

-The chatterbait is sometimes referred to as a bladed swim jig or a bladed jig.
-This blade is specially designed to produce a more intense vibration than that of a spinnerbait while still offering the flashing and ‘swimming’ visual motion that spinnerbaits are known to have.
-This more distinct vibration seems to mimic a bait fish as it quickly swims away from predators, which taps into a fish’s instinctual drive to strike at it.
+The chatterbait is sometimes called a bladed swim jig or a bladed jig.
+This blade is specially designed to produce a more intense vibration than a spinnerbait while still offering the flashing and ‘swimming’ visual motion that spinnerbaits are known to have.
+This more distinct vibration mimics a bait fish as it quickly swims away from predators, which taps into a fish’s instinctual drive to strike at it.

-How to Fish a Chatterbait: Expert Tips and Tricks 2
+How to Fish a Chatterbait for Bass: Expert Tips 3

 Donny Karr holding a Z Man MiniMax Chatterbait